engrit-illinois/org-shared-mecm-deployments/README.md

 # New-CMOrgModelDeploymentCollection.psm1

 This is a module that takes a target application name, creates _standardized_ collections and deploys the target application to those collections.
-This is not official MECM terminology, but we call these "deployment collections" because the collection's sole purpose is to be the single point of deployment for a given app, and any collections which should receive this deployment should simply be added as in include rule in the collection's membership rules.
-As described on the wiki page above, this prevents the same application from being redundantly deployed to many, many scattered collections.
+This is not official MECM terminology, but we call these "deployment collections" because the collection's sole purpose is to be the single point of deployment for a given app, and any collections which should receive this deployment should simply be added as an include rule in the collection's membership rules.
+As described on the wiki page above, this prevents the same application from being redundantly deployed to many scattered collections.

 ### Behavior